Key findings

 What do the data tell us about the state of board reporting?

-Overall, 80% of board members and governance professionals now score their board packs as “Weak” or “Poor” (up 10% since 2019).
+Overall, 63% of board members and governance professionals continue to score their board packs as “Weak” or “Poor” (a slight improvement to the 2018–2022 average of 70%).

 Our board papers…

-And less than half of directors think their management team spends enough time on reporting
+And just over half of directors think their management team spends enough time on reporting

-To make matters worse, the board members and governance professionals who believe that their management team spend enough time writing their board papers aren’t even in the majority anymore — despite board packs increasing in length overall.
+To make matters worse, the board members and governance professionals who believe that their management team spend enough time writing their board papers are just a slim majority (57%) — despite board packs increasing in length overall.

-- The average board pack is now 213-pages-long (up 22% since 2019, and consistent with our earlier research with Cambridge Judge Business School that found the median length at around 200 pages).
-Even for the smallest organisations (with a turnover below £10m), average packs are now 196-pages-long.
+- The average board pack is now 226-pages-long (up 30% since 2019, and consistent with our earlier research with Cambridge Judge Business School that found the median length at around 200 pages).
+Only 40% of board packs remain below the 100-page mark.

-- Just 43% of board members and governance professionals think the time taken by management for board reporting is sufficient (down 36%).
+- A quarter of board members and governance professionals (24%) think the time taken by management for board reporting is insufficient, with another 19% being unsure.

 The time taken by management for board reporting is…